-Things to Do in Kitsilano, Vancouver
+Things to Do in Kitsilano

-Explore Kitsilano - Easygoing and slightly smug - like a friend who bikes to work and makes their own kimchi.
+Kitsilano, Vancouver — Easygoing and slightly smug - like a friend who bikes to work and makes their own kimchi.

 Kitsilano smells like sunscreen and coffee beans.
 On a clear morning, the salt air drifts in from English Bay and mingles with the scent of toasted sesame from bakeries along West 4th.
 You'll see yoga mats tucked under arms, kids in wet suits clutching surfboards painted with fading dolphins, and the occasional film crew trying to make the beach look like California.
 The neighborhood stretches from the sandy crescent of Kits Beach up the gentle slope toward Broadway, where the air feels cooler under the shade of maple and chestnut trees.
 Victorian houses painted in muted sage and cream sit beside low-rise apartment blocks from the 1970s - some updated with rooftop gardens, others still wearing their original cedar shingles.
 At dusk, the western light turns the glass facades of newer condos into mirrors of pink sky and gull wings.
 Locals treat Kitsilano as a small town that happens to have downtown fifteen minutes away.
-Old-timers remember when it was full of draft dodgers and tree planters; now it's where film editors nurse flat whites beside university students cramming for organic-chemistry finals.
+Old-timers remember when it was full of draft dodgers and tree planters.
+Now it's where film editors nurse flat whites beside university students cramming for organic-chemistry finals.
 The beach volleyball courts thump with reggae playlists, the tennis courts echo with sharp squeaks, and along the seawall, you'll catch whiffs of kettle corn and diesel from passing boats.
 Summer brings night markets that smell of grilled corn and cardamom, while winter means steamy windows in vegetarian diners and the hushed rustle of rain on Gore-Tex.

 Perfect For